Gedrah/laughing-disco/README.md

 # laughing-disco
-Example of a react-native app that can add users, delete users and refresh the numbers of users show on screen.
+Example of a react-native app that can get information from an API and access to a website